 Jim Caviezel, the Hollywood actor who played Jesus in The Passion of the Christ, a committed Catholic, appears to have become more animated in speaking out against Pride along these lines.

 As many are observing in our time, more ground is being forfeited each year as a result of the behemoth that is #Pride.
-One of the consequences of this is the assault upon the concept of the heterosexual family as the normative basis for societal flourishing, alongside the the protection of children and parental rights.
+One of the consequences of this is the assault upon the concept of the heterosexual family as the normative basis for societal flourishing, alongside the protection of children and parental rights.
 I doubt most LGBT+ people are actually “coming for your children” but the toleration of the concept of widespread LGBT+ affirmation will have longer term negative consequences for the positive conception of the family.
 We have long taken this for granted in western society.
 We have not needed to argue for it; we have not needed to think about it.
 It just was the case.

 The “Myth” of Family Values

-Whilst many Pride apologists like to say how the majority of Pride events are “family-friendly”, far too many remain literal safeguarding issues.
+While many Pride apologists like to say how the majority of Pride events are “family-friendly”, far too many remain literal safeguarding issues.
 The exposure to children of “queered” sexualisation does not confine itself to a one-off parade, or an annual festival, but finds its way into wider culture, including the tolerance of increasingly disturbing relationships and sex education in schools.
 Pride has become far more than the active celebration of freedom from discrimination.
 It is a revolution in what constitutes morality: it is more than merely eating from the tree of the knowledge of good and evil, it is the uprooting of the tree itself, and the fashioning of an idol out of the wood.

-Children are exposed to content within the context of sex education or Pride events which could be considered arrestable offences in any other contexts.
+Children are exposed to content within the context of sex education or Pride events which would be considered arrestable offences in other contexts.
 The parents who allow their children to be exposed to such things perhaps believe they are giving their child an “open mind”, helping them to learn to be “inclusive”, helping them to denounce “hate” and “discrimination”.
 That is probably how they justify it, as performative political angst, which helps us understand the plight of the oppressed.
 But they may not realise they are indoctrinating their children with something far more troubling than what they may take to be the indoctrination of “traditional” family values.

 Is Pride “Family-Friendly”?